-Roasted Tomato Risotto is a simple but luxurious meatless meal that’s naturally gluten free and delicious.
+Roasted Tomato Risotto is a simple but luxurious meatless recipe that’s naturally gluten free and delicious.
 This easy Italian rice dish is an elegant side dish or light meal.

 I have a weakness for tomatoes on the vine.
 I think we all do, that’s why they are coming up with varieties that stay attached to their stems longer.
 It gives us the illusion that we just went out to the back forty and snipped them for dinner.
 Some of my favorites are these ‘strawberry’ tomatoes.
 You can actually roast them right on the vine.

 Roasting intensifies the flavor of all veggies, and tomatoes are no exception.
 I like to roast smaller tomatoes whole; because you don’t cut them their juices stay (mostly) inside and the skins develop great flavor.

 These strawberry tomatoes have great flavor, and they’re so pretty.
 You can spread the just roasted tomatoes onto some bruschetta, if you want to, but for this recipe you’ll puree them in a blender or food processor and get a rich tomato sauce.
 You’ll be able to see a few tantalizing specs of black char blended into the bright red giving you a hint of that wonderful fresh roasted flavor